Lauren Haeger

-Lauren Elizabeth Anna Haeger (born September 3, 1992) is a professional softball pitcher and first baseman with the Dallas Charge of National Pro Fastpitch (NPF).
+Lauren Elizabeth Anna Haeger (born September 3, 1992) is an American professional softball pitcher and first baseman with the Dallas Charge of National Pro Fastpitch (NPF).
 After being named a member of the 2011 MaxPreps Softball All-American Team and earning a gold medal at the III Pan American (18-under) Games in 2010, Haegar played softball at the University of Florida.

 She was the third collegiate softball player to be recognized as both the Most Outstanding Player of the Women's College World Series and the USA Softball Collegiate Player of the Year.
 In 2015, she became the first player in the history of college softball to record 70 home runs as a hitter and 70 wins as a pitcher; no other player has registered even 60 home runs and 60 wins.
 Haeger was drafted by the Dallas Charge in the 2015 NPF Draft and reported to the team that June.